ianmseddy/Caribou_Demography_MetaAnalysis/readme.txt

 Misc_Cleanup.R - Dealt with some basic data cleaning and standardization of demographic parameters.
 Doesn't need to be run again, but it could be automated. outputs/ - Contains the LandTrendR outputs (Caribou_LandTrendR_Results) and the geospatial analysis result (Caribou_Range_Disturbance_Summary.csv).
-This will eventually be joined with Range_Polygon_Data.csv on the PolygonID column to link CE with demographic variables postProcessing.R - this runs the
+This will eventually be joined with Range_Polygon_Data.csv on the PolygonID column to link CE with demographic variables postProcessing.R - this executes the GIS operations to calculate disturbance rates in each polygon, and outputs it as a data.table ("outputs/Caribou_Disturbance_Summary.scv")